ToposInstitute/RelationalThinking-Book/_sources/chp7-dpo-application.md

 :::

 ## 7.4 Summary
 Both examples illustrate the versatility of schemas and double-pushout rewriting in modeling transformations across different contexts.
 From the reconfiguration of physical structures like cubes to the dynamic arrangement of items in a kitchen, DPO rewriting provides a powerful tool for modeling and simulating changes in languages other than graphs.
-In particular, these concepts have shown promise in managing world states when doing task planning in robotics [^2].
-For the ambitious reader, we encourage you to not end your study here, but refer to advanced expositions of these topics [^3] [^4] [^5].
+In particular, these concepts have shown promise in managing world states when doing task planning in robotics.[^2] For the ambitious reader, we encourage you to not end your study here, but refer to advanced expositions of these topics.[^3][^4][^5]

 ## References